hjohnson12/IsometricGameUWP/README.md

   implemented in the engine during the semester, I was able to create a functioning Isometric game that ran on Windows 10.

     * ***NOTES***:
       * This application is not currently being worked on.
-I'll soon have a copy of the updated engine before the book is finished being written, which I then plan on updating the version of the engine used in this application.
+Once I get the updated engine I will update the repo
       * This application also runs on the Xbox One but is not fully playable due to missing features in the engine
       * This game is not 100% complete due to the time restraint of the semester project being due and missing features in the game engine

 ### Screenshots

-##### The isometric map:
+##### Part of the isometric map.
+Players position is highlighted:

 ![Image of Program](README_Images/AppEx1.png)

-##### Login Screen.
-Once user is registered or is already registered, select login and it will validate credentials
+##### To get the win screen, the player needs to make it to the chest at the bottom corner before losing all their lives:

 ![Image of Program](README_Images/AppEx2.png)